pasqualerossi/42-Piscine/README.md

 Step 3 - Then type in your Intra username and password.  </br>
 Step 4 - Type in ```yes``` for fingerprint ID and type in ```y``` to start the exam. </br>
 Step 5 - You should now get your first .c exam question (only_z for example). </br>
-Step 6 - Now you need to find two things before starting the .c exam question (rendu and subject.txt) </br>
+Step 6 - Now you need to find two things before starting the .c exam question (rendu directory and subject.txt) </br>
 Step 7 - To find rendu and subject.txt, type in the following in another iTerm ```cd```, NOT in your examshell, and that would put you in your users folder. </br>
 Step 8 - There you would find both the rendu and subjects folder. </br>
 Step 8 Bonus - Another alternative is to click finder located at your taskbar and then right-click on the applications folder located at the top of the finder application.